Final report for FNC19-1186

-When considering our time, money spent, and our ROI, our analysis determined that this advertising method was not effective for our cooperative.
+When considering our time, money spent, and our return on investment, our analysis determined that this advertising method was not effective for our cooperative.
 Future studies could benefit from looking at confounding variables that may have effected our results such as website efficiency, ad efficiency, or better analytics evaluation; therefore, our recommendation to other cooperatives would be to hire a marketing expert when using these services.
-If we were able to hire a marketing expert to help create more efficient ads, help with SEO management, and help improve the efficiency of our website (such as loading times and user-interface, our results may have been different.
-However, the purpose of this study was to find methods that don’t deplete the limited working capital and resources most cooperatives struggle with and this method did not meet those standards.
+If we were able to hire a marketing expert to help create more efficient ads, help with SEO management, and help improve the efficiency of our website (such as loading times and user-interface), our results may have been different.
+However, the purpose of this study was to find methods that don't deplete the limited working capital and resources most cooperatives struggle with and this method did not meet those standards.

 Support Media - Billboards

 We reached out to our local billboard company, Lamar Companies, for our billboard solutions.
 They were fantastic to work with.
 About one month from our target implementation date, we gave them our budget and target demographics and they helped us design a billboard display that met those needs.
 We placed our billboard in the Loveland area on a major artery highway from July 15, 2019 - September 22, 2019 for $6,000.
 Their company also analyzed our demographics and compared it to their data to help us determine the perfect location for the billboard.
 To make our return we had to sell at least 3 steers.

 We collected our baseline data before implementation (number of customers per month, sales in dollars per month, and customer reach).
 We collected the same data after the testing period had ended, along with the self-reported exposure results by our new sales during that period, and compared to gather our results.